-Our society of artists, writers, musicians, and other creative thinkers intensifies SFI’s eclectic culture and processes of discovery.
+Our association of artists, writers, musicians, and other creative thinkers intensifies SFI’s eclectic culture and processes of discovery.

 The Broken Symmetry Society embraces Santa Fe’s rich culture by engaging with artists, writers, poets, musicians, and other creative thinkers.